snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 BOOL result = [client validateJson:jsonDictionary];
 {% endhighlight %}

-Currently the underlying library for JSONSchema validation does not support full error logging so you will only be able to see a `YES` or `NO` result for the validation.
-To get the full error we recommend grabbing the offending JSON and JSONSchema and pasting them into [this online validation tool](https://json-schema-validator.herokuapp.com/).
+Currently the underlying library for JSON Schema validation does not support full error logging so you will only be able to see a `YES` or `NO` result for the validation.
+To get the full error we recommend grabbing the offending JSON and associated JSON Schema and pasting them into [this online validation tool](https://json-schema-validator.herokuapp.com/).

 That is all there is to it!
 For more information please refer to the [technical documentation][tech-docs].

 <h2 id="why-to-use">3.
 Why you should use the client</h2>

-The usefulness of this library comes into play with the ability to add a whole layer of JSON and JSONSchema validation to your iOS and OSX applications before any releasing takes place.
+This library lets you add a layer of JSON and JSON Schema validation to your iOS and OSX apps.

-Due to the length of time it takes to push an application to the AppStore the last thing you want is for the events you have carefully crafted to actually be invalid; resulting in data loss or the need for hacky workarounds until you can get the problem fixed.
+Due to the length of time it takes to push an app to the App Store, it is especially important to check that the self-describing JSONs you are sending to Snowplow will not cause validation issues downstream.
+If they do not validate, then Snowplow events will fail validation until you can get the problem fixed.

 You can now run the following assertions directly in your application:

 * That your resolver-config is valid
   - Help & Guides for setup can be found [here](https://github.com/snowplow/iglu/wiki/Iglu-technical-documentation)
+* can be resolved correctly against your Iglu repositories, and are valid
 * That your custom events are being constructed properly
 * That your custom JSONSchema have been constructed properly